JMartinUF/OGTOBE/README.md

 ## Day 5:

+What I did:

 - I changed everything that isn't px to rem for futureproofing.
 - Tested out 150 fake Guests with various other attendees, here is the sql script:

+Run this command in nhost.ios SQL Editor

 #### DO $$